Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 \begin{lemma} If $\Gamma$ is any (finite or infinite) graph, then $\mins(\Gamma, {\rm Star}(T))$ is at most $\max (\mins({V, T}), 4)$.
 In particular, if $\Gamma$ is a finite graph, then $\mins(\Gamma, {\rm Star}(T)) \le 4$. \end{lemma}

-\begin{proof} Let constant $C$ be such that any Star figure does not admit snakes on $4$ points of elongation greater than $C$ (from the proof of Lemma \ref{lem:snake} it follows that for any tree we can take for example $C = 12$).
+\begin{proof} Let $C$ be a constant such that any star figure does not admit snakes on $4$ points of elongation greater than $C$ with respect to the order ${\rm Star}(T)$ (from the proof of Lemma \ref{lem:snake} it follows that for any hierarchical order on a metric tree, the elongation of snakes on $4$ points is bounded by $C = 10$).
 Let $k\ge 5$ be such that $(V,T)$ does not admit snakes of arbitrarily large elongation on $k$ points.
 Let us show that $(\Gamma, {\rm Star}(T))$ does not admit snakes of arbitrarily large elongation on $k$ points.
 Suppose that this is not the case and $\Gamma$ admits such snakes.
-For each point $x_i$ of the snake $(x_i)$, $1\le i \le k$, consider the vertex $v_i\in V$ such that $x_i$ belongs to the Star figure of $v_i$.
-If elongation of the snake is $> C$, then it is clear that among the vertices $v_i$ there are at least two distinct points.
+For each point $x_i$ of the snake $(x_i)$, $1\le i \le k$, consider the vertex $v_i\in V$ such that $x_i$ belongs to the star figure of $v_i$.
+If the elongation of the snake is $> C$, then it is clear that among the vertices $v_i$ there are at least two distinct points.